 The first or freshman year may be taken at any college or university, but courses must be comparable to those offered by Indiana University in order to transfer for credit.
 Applicants should contact the Director of Dental Hygiene, Indiana University School of Dentistry, before enrolling in the freshman year.
-The second and third or sophomore and junior years must be taken in the School of Dentistry, Indiana University-Purdue University at Indianapolis, Indiana University at Fort Wayne, or Indiana University at South Bend.
-The fourth or senior year must be taken in the Division of Allied Health Sciences of the School of Medicine in Indianapolis.
+The second and third or sophomore and junior years must be taken in the School of Dentistry, Indiana University-Purdue University at Indianapolis, Indiana University at Fort Wayne, Indiana University at South Bend, or Indiana State University at Evansville.
+The fourth or senior year may be taken in the Division of Allied Health Sciences of the School of Medicine in Indianapolis.